SanderRonde/CustomRightClickMenu/resources/firefox/reviewer-readme.md

 The addon's source code can be found in the app/ directory.
 The app/bower_components/ directory contains a lot of bower packages and as such will probably generate a lot of errors.
 However, not all files from this directory are actually included into the built code.

-Building the addon:
+## Building the addon:
 You can build the addon by installing the dependencies (yarn install --ignore-engines ) and then running the build command (yarn build).
-The addon will then be in the dist/firefox/ directory.
+The built addon will be in the /dist directory.
+Alternatively, run `yarn dist` to package the extension as well, outputting browser-specific distributions to the /dist/{browser} and /dist/packed/{browser}.{ext} directories.

+## Build requirements:
+Platform: Doesn't matter.
+It's been tested on windows and linux but should run on anything that runs node.

+Node version: Latest build was built on 10.3.0

+Yarn version: Latest build was built on 1.7.0 (can be found here https://yarnpkg.com/lang/en/)

+Required globally installed NPM packages: gulp@3.9.1, tsc@3.0.1

-Testing the app:
+## Testing the app:
 If you want to test the app while still having access to unobfuscated source code, you can run "yarn install --ignore-engines --force && tsc && gulp prepareForHotReload".
 If you then load everything in the app/ directory into the browser as an addon, you can test the addon with its original source code, making debugging and seeing what code does what a little bit easier.